-To increase knowledge through sound and ethically justifiable research projects, from which benefits for a species or the management of captive species can be obtained.
+Increase knowledge through sound and ethically justifiable research projects that benefit a particular species or the management of captive species.

 Research is at the heart of modern day zoological institutions.
 It enables us to broaden our knowledge and understanding of animal welfare, husbandry, biology and behaviour, environmental enrichment, ecology and conservation of animals in captivity.